“If you are looking for the best fitness tracker for teens, then here is the handpicked list of activity trackers for tweens in 2021. “

-There are only seven sport modes to choose from, which is less than most Garmins but includes all of the popular ones.
+There are only seven sports modes to choose from, which is less than most Garmin’s but includes all popular ones.
 Riding both indoors and outside, weights, swimming, and cycling are options.
-This isn’t a device for specialised activities like alpine skiing or hiking, but the limited variety makes sense.
+This isn’t a device for specialized activities like alpine skiing or hiking, but the limited variety makes Sense.

 The Lily will save up to 14 days of monitoring data.

-Set up an emergency contact in the Garmin Connect app, and if you get into trouble, you can send a message to that person by tapping the watch’s screen repeatedly.
+Set up an emergency contact in the Garmin Connect app, and if you get into trouble, you can send a message to that person by repeatedly tapping the watch’s screen.
 Your contact will receive a text message containing your GPS coordinates, which they will then enter into Google Maps to locate you.

 All in all, a very female-focused watch!

-As for variation, charge 4 will track a multitude of different sports, so you can keep your teen interested through doing different activities.
-On the whole, it’ll monitor steps, calories and distance.
+As for variation, Charge 4 will track many different sports, so you can keep your teen interested by doing various activities.
+On the whole, it’ll monitor steps, calories, and distance.
 Also, it has a constant heart rate monitor.

 Sensors and features

-What’s exciting about the Fitbit Charge 4 is that it has built-in GPS, which helps you to navigate outdoor activities.
+What’s exciting about the Fitbit Charge 4 is its built-in GPS, which helps you navigate outdoor activities.
+More, it’s perfect for those outdoor adventure-type families who enjoy hikes, running, and cycling.
 As we said, GPS is also a nifty bonus for concerned parents who want to keep an eye on their kids and teens to ensure their safety.
-More, it’s perfect for those outdoor adventure-type families who enjoy hikes, running and cycling.

-Now, it won’t provide a wealth of in-depth data like a Polar, Suunto or Garmin, but if you’re buying this for a teen, you won’t need it.
-What’s also cool is that this model has an altimeter, so your teen will know how many levels of stairs they’ve climbed.
+Now, it won’t provide a wealth of in-depth data like a Polar, Suunto, or Garmin, but if you’re buying this for a teen, you won’t need it.
+It’s also cool that this model has an altimeter, so your teen will know how many levels of stairs they’ve climbed.

 Especially handy is the fact this tracker is water-resistant to 50m.
 Meaning it’s OK in the shower, rain and will not be affected by sweat.
 Particularly durable watches are naturally going to be great for teens.

-Finally, it comes with Fitbit Pay and music control for Spotify, making it a great smartwatch as well as one of the best fitness trackers for teens.
+Finally, it comes with Fitbit Pay and music control for Spotify, making it a great smartwatch and one of the best fitness trackers for teens.